dhellmann/pymotw/PyMOTW/os/index.rst

 .. }}}
 .. {{{end}}}

-The caller can only read from OR write to the streams associated with the child process, which limits the usefulness.
-The other popen variants provide additional streams so it is possible to work with stdin, stdout, and stderr as needed.
+The caller can only read from or write to the streams associated with the child process, which limits the usefulness.
+The other :func:`popen` variants provide additional streams so it is possible to work with stdin, stdout, and stderr as needed.

-For example, ``popen2()`` returns a write-only stream attached to stdin of the child process, and a read-only stream attached to its stdout.
+For example, :func:`popen2()` returns a write-only stream attached to stdin of the child process, and a read-only stream attached to its stdout.